Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/8-tidying-up.md

 "Yup.
 Landmarks are pretty easy to see from up top."

 Coombes sighed.
-"Well…" He looked around.
+"Well..."
+He looked around.
 "I guess we head home."

 The four of them collectively shrugged.
 Sometimes, missions could be weird.